cakebatterandsprinkles/portfolio-gatsby/src/posts/41-typescript.md

 **Using generics with multiple types:**

 It is also possible to use generics with classes and functions that require multiple types.
 But when using generic types, you can only use built-in methods available for every type.
-Type specific built-in methods are not available for use.
+Type-specific built-in methods are not available for use.

 ```typescript
 function displayInfo<T, U>(